 Hire A-players.
 Take the time to find truly gifted developers.
-You will get a 100 times better software and better code, compared to an average developer.
+You will get 100 times better software and better code compared to an average developer.

 They will love to work with each other, and your team will become self-policing: they won’t allow but A-players to join them.

 Even in remote teams, Steve Jobs wasn’t wrong about this.
-What I think you should consider too is: you still need to hire a Steve Jobs type of manager to lead them.
+What I think you should consider, too, is that you still need to hire a Steve Jobs type of manager to lead them.

 There are some distinctive characteristics a great manager has:

-– In the face of crisis, they will remain calm.
+- In the face of a crisis, they will remain calm.